 But let’s flip it over and get to the really questionable design.

 Remember those awful Microsoft ergonomic keyboards that were split down the middle?

-Each key’s secondary function is written in a small, red font, making it ridiculously difficult to read.
+Each key’s secondary function is written in a small, red font, making it difficult to read.

-Worse yet, the functions aren’t where you’d expect them to be on a normal keyboard.
-For example, the ‘@’ symbol isn’t above the ‘2’, it’s above the ‘S’.
+Worse yet, the functions aren’t where you’d expect them to be on a standard keyboard.
+For example, the ‘@’ symbol isn’t above the ‘2’.
+It’s above the ‘S.’

-It’s not that this was a bad airmouse remote.
-It wasn’t, but I had high expectations for the ZYF Z10 and it just fell far short.
+It’s not that this was a lousy airmouse remote.
+It wasn’t, but I had high expectations for the ZYF Z10, and it just fell far short.

 Favormates Mini Wireless Keyboard/Air Remote

-First, unlike the photo on Amazon, there’s a huge, ugly logo taking up space on the lower part of the remote.
+First, unlike the photo on Amazon, a huge, ugly logo is taking up space on the lower part of the remote.

 It wouldn’t be so bad if it wasn’t bright orange.
 Or a sticker.
 But unfortunately, you’re stuck with it, whether you like it or not.

 It doesn’t get much better from there.
 The Favormates air mouse is a perfect rectangle.
 Since our hands are not, that makes this very uncomfortable to hold.